1800 PR.01 Leasing Commercial Space

 - Whether funds are available to pay for the requested space.

-e) Once University Properties approves a property, a representative tours the property with the requesting department, University Planning, and Yale Facilities.
+e) Once University Properties approves a property, a representative tours the property with the requesting department, Facilities Planning, and Yale Facilities.
 If more than one property is toured, the unit then indicates a preferred space.

 g) If the estimate is reasonable given the funds available, University Properties then negotiates the lease within the constraint of the funds available, and negotiates the landlord’s participation in and contribution to the fit-out work.